MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/api-limits.md

 ## What should I do if my application exceeds the limit?

 When your application exceeds the limit, the error response from the server may specify the amount of time you should wait before sending more requests.
-The response object is slightly different if you are using SDK assemblies or HTTP requests.
+The response object is slightly different if you are using SDK assemblies or HTTP requests with the Web API.

 For a discussion of best practices, see [Azure Architecture Best Practices Transient fault handling](/azure/architecture/best-practices/transient-faults)

 [The Polly Project](http://www.thepollyproject.org/) is a library which includes capabilities for dealing with transient faults using execution policies.

-### HTTP requests
+### HTTP requests with the Web API

 If you encounter a 429 error code you can look for the `Retry-After` HTTP header included in the error response.
 This will contain a value in seconds indicating how long you should wait before making a follow-up request.
 More information [MDN web docs Retry-After](https://developer.mozilla.org/docs/Web/HTTP/Headers/Retry-After)

 ### SDK assemblies

-If you are using the SDK assemblies, you can look for the `Retry-After` delay in the <xref:Microsoft.Xrm.Sdk.OrganizationServiceFault>.<xref:Microsoft.Xrm.Sdk.BaseServiceFault.ErrorDetails> property, using the key `"Retry-After"`.
+If you are using the SDK assemblies, you can look for the `Retry-After` delay value in the <xref:Microsoft.Xrm.Sdk.OrganizationServiceFault>.<xref:Microsoft.Xrm.Sdk.BaseServiceFault.ErrorDetails> property, using the key `"Retry-After"`.
 The value returned is a [TimeSpan](/dotnet/api/system.timespan) object.

 ## .NET SDK Assembly Example